FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and Council Council - 18th February 2022.md

 **Derelict Sites**

-The Amendment proposed by Councillor Keary, seconded by Councillor Teskey was approved.--- **Amendment** **No. 20: Amendment submitted by Cllr.
+The Amendment proposed by Councillor Keary, seconded by Councillor Teskey was approved.
+---
+**Amendment** **No. 20: Amendment submitted by Cllr.
 Stephen Keary - Objective CGR 016 –**

 **Requirements for Developments within Level 4 Settlements and sewerage treatment**